jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 "Yeah, that."
 He grinned at her.
 "Your feet are doing a double helix."

 It was ridiculous.

-It was perfect.
+Perfect.

 Sophia tried again, thinking about DNA spiraling, and this time her feet cooperated.
 She made it halfway around the rink before she had to stop, breathing hard, her cheeks burning from cold and effort.

 "You did it!"
 Ethan crashed into the boards beside her, sending up a spray of ice shavings.
 His helmet was crooked and his cheeks were red and he was smiling so wide she could see the gap where he'd lost a tooth last month.
 "That was perfect, Soph!"